JetBrains/intellij-platform-plugin-template/README.md

 ![Get from Version Control][file:get-from-version-control]

-The next step, after opening your project in IntelliJ IDEA, is to set the proper <kbd>SDK</kbd> to Java in version `17` within the [Project Structure settings][docs:project-strucure-settings].
+The next step, after opening your project in IntelliJ IDEA, is to set the proper <kbd>SDK</kbd> to Java in version `17` within the [Project Structure settings][docs:project-structure-settings].

 ![Project Structure — SDK][file:project-structure-sdk.png]